Winux2k/FiniteDifferenceFormula.jl/README.md

 formulas for derivatives of various orders by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
 We can use it to generate new formulas in addition to verification of known ones.

-We may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution and symmetry in the coefficients of the formulas.
 By changing decimal places, we can also see how rounding errors may affect a result.

 Beware, though formulas are mathematically correct, they may not be numerically useful.